shuddhi-jain/JAVA_File_Mangement_System/README.md

 Follow the on-screen prompts to interact with the file system.

 ## Note

-- Ensure that you have the necessary permissions to create, modify, and delete files and directories in the specified base directory.

 Feel free to explore and modify the program to suit your needs!